 What is Company Registration in Zimbabwe?

 Company registration is the process of incorporating (registering) a business in Zimbabwe either as a Private Limited Company (PLC), Private Business Corporation (PLC) or any other business entity as stated in the Companies and Other Business Entities Act (Chapter 24:31).
 When a company is incorporated, the business becomes a separate legal entity; separate from its owners.
-The business becomes an individual ‘person’ in the eyes of the law.
-Essentially, this means that the company is completely separate from its owners in terms of finances, liabilities, contractual agreements, and ownership of property and assets.
+There are many benefits enjoyed by a registered business.

 Do I have to register a company?